treyhunner/treyhunner.github.com/source/_posts/2019-03-12-unique-and-sentinel-values-in-python.markdown

 ```

 The reason is that `None` is a [singleton value][singletons].
-That means that every time you say `None` in your Python code, you're referencing the exact same `None` object every time.
+That means that whenever you say `None` in your Python code, you're referencing the exact same `None` object every time.

 ```python
 >>> x = None